First Among Equals (novel): Leadership contest

 Charles attempted to succeed Thatcher as Conservative Leader following her resignation.
 He stood against Kerslake and the foppish MP Alec Pimkin for the leadership.
 He topped the first ballot with an insufficient majority, prompting a run-off vote, which he lost.
 He lost the second ballot largely thanks to the defeated Alec Pimkin deciding to vote for Kerslake (he later confessed that he wanted to go to his grave knowing he done at least one decent thing).

 Seymour was also damaged by the donation of a famous and expensive family portrait of the First Earl of Bridgewater to the British Museum.
 The move was perceived by members as being opportunistic, and contributed to Seymour getting a lower 2nd ballot total than on the first ballot.

 In reality, the portrait was stolen from him by his ex-wife Fiona, who wanted to inflict maximum personal hurt on Seymour.
-She made the donation in the midst of the leadership contest knowing Seymour could not politically ask for the portrait to be returned to him.
+She made the donation in the midst of the leadership contest knowing Seymour could not ask for its return.
+Believing that Seymour had donated the portrait himself, many Conservative MPs regarded the act has opportunistic, swaying opinion towards Kerslake.